Last Updated on October 22, 2021 by Maggie Sutton

 Are you planning a move and your family includes pets?
+Are you worried about the concern this may cause for your dog?
 Our pets add joy and companionship for us and ask for very little from us in return.
 Moving into a new house presents unique challenges for your animal friends, and you can pay them back for their unwavering love by making your move as stress-free as possible for them.
 Happily, online resources, like Petfinder, include lots of advice on successfully moving with your pet.
 Read on for some helpful suggestions.

 Selecting a New House with Fido in Mind